Ephesians 1

 “so that we who were the first to hope in Christ might be to the praise of his glory” — Ephesians 1:12

-If we are unable to choose God, this verse would simply say, “so that we who were the first to be chosen by Christ”.
+If we are unable to choose God, this verse would simply say, “so that we who were the first to believe in Christ”.
 Instead, we have this phrase “the first to HOPE in Christ”.
 The Greek proelpizō, “to hope before confirmation” implies active trust, not passive selection.
-If Total Depravity holds, mankind can’t hope without God forcing it.
-Yet Paul says this hope brings God glory.
-Forced glory?
+Also, if it’s not us who are even capable of hoping on our own, and God’s leadings are irresistible, wouldn’t “certainty”, or “knowledge” be more appropriate?

 Finally: